Police reform shadows Minnesota Legislature's special session

 GOP Senate Majority Leader Paul Gazelka, R-East Gull Lake, said last week that he thought criminal justice changes need to be vetted and should not be made too quickly.
 But this week he said he has had many conversations on the topic and changed his mind.

-Senate Minority Leader Susan Kent, DFL-Woodbury, said she also wants adjustments to the Peace Officer Standards and Training [POST] Board to make it more diverse.
+Rep. Jamie Becker-Finn, DFL-Roseville, called felon voting rights a key part of the DFL plan.
+"Giving folks the ability to vote is the most core thing we could possibly do right now to give folks a voice in what their government is doing and how we move forward," she said.

-The Democratic-controlled House plans to introduce about 20 bills related to criminal justice reform, said House Speaker Melissa Hortman, DFL-Brooklyn Park.
-She said they will be gathering community input to identify short, medium and long-term priorities.
+House Speaker Melissa Hortman, DFL-Brooklyn Park, said legislators are gathering community input to identify short-, medium- and long-term priorities.
+In all, the Democratic-controlled House plans to introduce about 20 bills related to criminal justice reform.

 DFL Rep. Carlos Mariani, chairman of the House public safety and criminal justice reform committee, believes increasing POST Board diversity is one of the changes that could happen quickly.
-He also proposed giving state money to community groups to spend on needs like cultural competency training for police and mental health workers to partner with officers.
-And he suggested making the office of Attorney General Keith Ellison the default organization to handle cases of alleged police misconduct, instead of county attorney offices.
+He said the office of Attorney General Keith Ellison could quickly be made the default organization to prosecute police-involved deaths, instead of county attorney offices.

 Gazelka said county attorneys have raised concerns with that, and he opposes the idea.
 Gazelka also said he opposes any effort to defund police, an idea raised by Black Lives Matter activists and a majority of Minneapolis City Council members.